vijayrajpanchall/matic-docs/docs/supernets/operate/deploy-cloud.md

 ---
 id: supernets-setup-dev-env
 title: Deploying Polygon Supernets on AWS with Terraform
-sidebar_label: Deploying Polygon Supernets on AWS with Terraform
+sidebar_label: Deploying Supernets on AWS with Terraform
 description: "An introduction to Polygon Supernets."
 keywords:
   - docs